 In 2016 Mortimer Terrace formalised itself as a community managed nature reserve with constitution and board of Trustees.
 This constitution was renewed in 2018.

-In June 2019 the owners suddenly announced they were terminating the least and changed the locks on the site, arriving when schoolchildren from Gospel Oak school were visiting and telling them to leave.
+In June 2019 the owners suddenly announced they were terminating the lease.
+Without warning, when schoolchildren from Gospel Oak school were visiting the site, one of the owners turned up and changed the locks and telling the children to leave.
 They locked the gates and put the site up for sale at auction – the community was mobilised to save the nature reserve, pushing through a stalled renewal of its status as an asset of community value.
 Thanks to the efforts of the trustees and the local community the owners had to remove the site from sale.
-The strength of community feeling remains strong and we are ready to purchase the land for the community.
+The strength of community feeling remains strong and we are now fundraising to purchase the land for the community.

 In 2019 Camden Community Makers made Consequences, a short film about the pressures on the city farm and the nature reserve caused by speculation surrounding Murphy’s Yard Development.